xbdtb/tira/README.md

 2.graphql support based on apollo

-3.support graphql gateway and make it possible to developing large micro service projects
+3.support graphql gateway and make it possible to develop large micro service projects

 4.simple way to convert sequelize models and relations to graphql types